snyk-sandbox/http-fake-backend/README.md

 }
 ```

-It’s a matter of seconds to create this endpoint with help of this little hapi server and a JSON file.
+It’s a matter of seconds to create this endpoint with help of this little hapi server.

 It might take a few seconds longer as setting up the well-made [JSON Server](https://github.com/typicode/json-server) but it’s way more flexible.